Halitosis

 Contrary to popular belief, bad mouth odors do not originate in the stomach and are not caused by indigestion.

 Contrary to popular belief, bad mouth odors do not originate in the stomach and are not caused by indigestion.
 A rotten or abscessed tooth can result in noxious mouth odors.
 But while advanced periodontal disease can contribute to bad breath, more typical degrees of gum disease are an unlikely cause, according to studies in Toronto and the University of Michigan in Ann Arbor.
 Dr. Erika H. De Boever at the University of Michigan School of Dentistry conducted a detailed study with Dr. Loesche that zeroed in on the overriding importance of the tongue in chronic halitosis that afflicts otherwise healthy people.
-The tongues of some people become coated with bacteria that ferment proteins, producing smelly gases like hydrogen sulfide (rotten egg odor), methylmercaptan, fatty acids and ammonia.
+The tongues of some people become coated with bacteria that ferment proteins, producing smelly gases like hydrogen sulfide (rotten egg odor), methyl mercaptan, fatty acids, and ammonia.
 Other people have what dentists call a "geographic tongue" with fissures and indentations that resemble a coastline, Dr. Loesche said.
 Anaerobic bacteria lodge in these crevices, where they ferment proteins and give off noxious odors.

-Dr. De Boever showed that daily tongue cleansing can virtually eliminate the problem in healthy people who have suffered with embarrassing halitosis for years despite careful oral hygiene, regular periodontal care and the routine use of breath fresheners.
-In the study, the 16 patients, who ranged in age from 14 to 71, were taught how to scrape their tongues—reaching as far back as it is possible to go—and were given a prescription antibacterial rinse, chlorhexadine gluconate, to use daily for a week.
+Dr. De Boever showed that daily tongue cleansing can virtually eliminate the problem in healthy people who have suffered from embarrassing halitosis for years despite careful oral hygiene, regular periodontal care, and the routine use of breath fresheners.
+In the study, the 16 patients, who ranged in age from 14 to 71, were taught how to scrape their tongues—reaching as far back as it is possible to go—and were given a prescription antibacterial rinse, chlorhexidine gluconate, to use daily for a week.
 Their mouth odor disappeared along with the bacteria that were living on their tongues.
 While the rinse should not be used continuously because it can impair taste sensation, it can be used intermittently, she said.

 An alternative agent is chlorine dioxide, a powerful though unstable germicide that is used in water purification.
 Dr. John Richter, a periodontist in private practice in Philadelphia who has treated more than 5,000 patients with halitosis, said chlorine dioxide had a triple-action effect in combating bad breath; it is a deodorant, it kills odor-causing bacteria and it reduces the amount of protein available for bacteria to ferment.
-Dr. Richard H. Price, a dentist affiliated with the Boston University Dental School, said daily tongue cleansing and the use of chlorine dioxide has enabled him to solve his own breath problem.
+Dr. Richard H. Price, a dentist affiliated with the Boston University Dental School, said daily tongue cleansing and the use of chlorine dioxide have enabled him to solve his own breath problem.
 He explained: "To be effective, you must scrape the very back of the tongue, which makes many people gag.
-But after a while you get used to it and you no longer gag."
+But after a while, you get used to it and you no longer gag."